audiomuze/tagminder/README.md

 - incorporate metadata normalisation routines to standardise case of track TITLE, PERFORMER, COMPOSER & LABEL metadata.
 Investigate whether MBID obviates this need in LMS

-- leverage cosine similarity to generate potential duplicates/ variations on performer name in contributor metadata requiring manual intervention
+- leverage cosine similarity to generate potential duplicates/ variations on performer name in contributor metadata requiring manual tagging intervention

-- add MusicBrainz identifiers to all ARTIST, PERFORMER, COMPOSER, LYRICIST, WRITER, LABEL, WORK, PART and ALBUMARTIST tags
+- add MusicBrainz identifiers to all ARTIST, PERFORMER, COMPOSER, LYRICIST, WRITER, LABEL, WORK, PART and ALBUMARTIST tags leveraging a download of tables from the MusicBrainz database

 - consider adding musicbrainz_composerid for future app use